 Harvest

 - September is the month of harvest.
-You should be harvesting everything in your garden now, otherwise, the frost will kill your crops.
+You should be harvesting everything in your garden now; otherwise, the frost will kill your crops.
 Make sure you are aware of the frost dates in your area and stay ahead of them.

 - Harvest and save your green tomatoes – when the frost hits, it’ll kill them as well.
 You can bring them indoors, wrap them up in newspaper, store them in a cool location, and still enjoy tomatoes after the frost.
-If you have the space, pull the entire tomato plant up by the roots and hang it upside down in a room that is at least 60°F with stable temperature.
+If you have the space, pull the entire tomato plant up by the roots and hang it upside down in a room that is at least 60°F with a stable temperature.
 The tomatoes will ripen on the vine and give you homegrown tomato taste after the freeze sets in.

 Cover and Feed